Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Tracking Automata and Model Checking Games

+We refer to $\mathsf{B}_\target$ as the \emph{co-determinized tracking automaton}.
+The states of~$\mathsf{B}_\target$ are like macrostates in the standard powerset construction for finite-word automata, but instead of being mere sets of states, they organize the states of the original automaton into a tree structure.
+Due to the preceding conversion of $\autom_\target$ into a Büchi automaton, the tree nodes are labelled with sets of pairs consisting of a formula in~$\FLtarget$ and a priority.
+We define a labelling function

-that maps each state of~$\mathsf{B}_\target$ (e.g.\ a Safra tree) to the set of formulae that occur in it.
-That is, the labelling function forgets the structuring of the set of formulae in macrostates.
-In all (history-)determinization procedures that we refer to in this work, labels in this sense evolve under transitions like macrostates in the standard powerset construction, i.e.~we have
+that maps each state~$q$ of~$\mathsf{B}_\target$ (e.g.\ a Safra tree) to the set of formulae that occur in~$q$.
+That is, the labelling function forgets the structuring of the set of formulae in macrostates (in fact, for compact Safra trees~\cite{Piterman07}, $l^A(q)$ can be obtained from the label of the root of~$q$ by forgetting the priorities).
+We do not need to know anything about how determinization works, except the following fact: in all (history-)determinization procedures that we refer to in this work, labels in the above sense evolve under transitions like macrostates in the standard powerset construction, i.e.~we have

 In particular,